Homepage > Journal > What is flat design?

 Moving away from textures, gradients, shadows, and three-dimensional effects is not dictated by a particular dislike of these solutions but simply by their lesser usability in a world of diverse applications, devices, and technologies.

-Flat Design is a certain necessity.
+Flat design is an unavoidable necessity.

 As long as we care about offering the same impressions, experiences, and usability in different environments, channels, and contexts.